tanner87661/IoTTStick/README.md

 # IoTTStick
 This is the master repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.

+2021/4/20
+- Released new version 1.5.2 to fix a problem with saving event handler data to the Stick.
+Plus some minor bug fixes and improvements to the GreenHat web app and library

+2021/4/12
+- Released new version 1.5.1 with finalized GreenHat support and improved (more stable) storage for large configuration files

+2021/4/10
+- Merged in Prerelease in preparation of new version 1.5.1

 2021/4/12
 - released new version 1.5.1 with finalized GreenHat support and improved (more stable) storage for large configuration files